-Jason Losh, Ph.D. jlosh@uta.edu Office Hours are after 6:50pm MW outside NH203.
-E-mail is the guickest method of contacting me on non-class days.
+Jason Losh, Ph.D. ilosh@uta.edu Office Hours are after 6:50pm MW outside the room NH203.
+E-mail is the quickest method of contacting me on non-class days.
+No phone or office has been assigned by the University.

-Optional Textbook:
+Textbook: